Forging: A Glossary of Terms

 A wrought acanthus leaf is a classic decorative element depicting the leaf of a southern plant.

-A wrought iron baluster is a shaped column joined by a railing at the top.
-In the forge they are used in the manufacture of railings for staircases, balconies, terraces.
+A wrought iron baluster is a shaped column joined to a railing at the top.
+In forging, balusters are used to make railings for staircases, balconies, and terraces.

 Vase